grumpycoders/iec-60908/README.md

 which would mean additional delays into the whole encoder process.

 ### Seeking and erasures
-When reading a Compact Disc, the DSP will behaves as if it's reading an infinite bitstream of data.
+When reading a Compact Disc, the DSP will behave as if it's reading an infinite bitstream of data.
 The reason for lead-in, lead-out, and pre-gaps, is to provide a way for the encoder and decoder to properly transition from one data stream to another, without the